usnistgov/mobile-threat-catalogue/_gps-threats/GPS-0.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "Mobile devices can use other signals, such as those from cellular towers, WiFi hotspots, and Bluetooth or NFC beacons in its calculations to determine its location.
-For short durations, integrated sensors (magnetometer, accelerometer, gyroscope, and barometer) can still update the device location when external location data is unavailable.
+        "To prevent loss of GPS signals from preventing location services from operating, select devices that attempts to a variety of location input sources, such as signal strength from cellular towers, Wi-Fi hotspots, and Bluetooth beacons.
 See __Ten Ways Your Smartphone Knows Where You Are__ [^40]":
+            - Mobile Device User
-            -
+            - Enterprise
 ---